 By Jorge Abarca

-Photos by Jorge Abarca, Meghan Wonder, and Laura Baker
+Photos by Jorge Abarca, Laura Baker and courtesy Julio Trana, Jr.

 One of the newer branches of the 10th Planet family, 10th Planet Van Nuys, is run by Alder Hampel, a brown belt under the famed Eddie Bravo.
 Housed under the same roof as Saekson Muay Thai, ‘Coach Alder,’ as he’s known by his students, has partnered with the Trana’s, a family of kickboxers who opened their school approximately three years ago.
 Together, the two schools under one roof produce an ongoing line of grapplers and strikers, some of whom stay to their disciplines while others combine their skills with aspirations of diving into MMA.